Frequently Asked Questions

 🏡 Where do sessions take place?

-• 🌳 In community settings such as playgrounds or libraries
+• In community settings such as libraries, parks or playgrounds

 💳 What funding can I use?

-Private health insurance (if Occupational Therapy is covered)
+• Private health insurance, where Occupational Therapy is included in your cover

 🕐 How long are OT sessions?